ajlani7105/SwiftCXX/README.md

 # SwiftCXX
-Call C/C++ Code combined from Swift in windows
+Call C/C++ combined from Swift in windows